emartineznunez/AutoMeKin/index.md

 and follow the instructions to activate the environment.

-Before using `qcore`, remember to agree to the Software License Agreement and to set your token by running:
+Before using `qcore` for the first time, remember to agree to the Software License Agreement and to set your token by running:

 ```
 entos --license